-While it’s no surprise that I love making fun lunches for my boys, there are definitely days and weeks and months during the school year that I just want to get some food in a lunch box and get them in the car in one piece.
+It’s no surprise that I love making fun lunches for my boys.
+But there are definitely days and weeks and months during the school year that I just want to get some food in a lunch box and get them in the car in one piece.

-Lunch box hack #1: DIY ants on a log
+Hack #1: DIY ants on a log

 Anyone else love ants on a log as a kid?
 Celery spread with almond butter and topped with chocolate chips, raisins, or dried cranberries is pretty much the only way I can get my boys to eat celery.

 Let your kiddos DIY the ants on a log but sending them cut celery and almond butter topped with “ants” to school in small reusable containers.

-Lunch box hack #2: Make snacks in bulk
+Hack #2: Make snacks in bulk

-On the same page as the ants on a log, do these things once a week — package up snacks into baggies as soon as you get home instead of doing it 5 times a week!
+Package up snacks into baggies as soon as you get home instead of doing it 5 times a week!
 This helps cut down on the time you’re spending putting lunches together and give you more time in the mornings to do the important things.

-Lunch box hack #3: Write a sweet note
+Hack #3: Write a sweet note

 I’m more low key so I tend to write notes on plastic baggies, the packaging for cheese sticks, and fruit with inedible skins. (bananas, oranges)

 Hack #4: Freeze Juice

 Next time, throw a pack of juice boxes into the freezer when you get home from the store.
 A pack of 10 will last you a week with 2 kids, and the juice will keep lunches cool as it defrosts.

 Lunch box hack #5: Assemble the night before

 Everyone is a little tired and cranky, and there’s a finite timeline for when everyone needs to be ready, dressed, and out the door.
 Adding another task to that list?
 Ugh.

 When we realized Ryan’s school was peanut free, I’ll admit — I was a little anxious.
-Ryan does not eat sandwiches — lunch meat is just not his thing.
-So his go to is PB&J, and again, I’ll admit — I was really hoping I could just toss in those freezer PB&J’s on busy mornings.
+Ryan does not eat sandwiches.
+His go-to is PB&J, and I was really hoping I could just toss in those freezer PB&J’s on busy mornings.

 A blessing in disguise, I was able to learn how to make them myself (it’s super easy, promise) so I wasn’t spending a billion dollars a year on them.
 Win!

 Lindsay has a similar texture to your favorite peanut butter.
-You’ll also want a soft bread, since that seems to be the easiest to work with.
+You’ll also want soft bread, since that seems to be the easiest to work with.
 Press each slice a bit to make it easier to press together.

 Lunch box hack #7: Stock up on peanut free faves

 My boys gobble up the black olives and I add the giardiniera and roasted red peppers to everything from sandwiches to salads.
 Heck, I’ve been known to go at the jar with a fork, people.

 Okay so tell me — does your kiddo go to a peanut free school?
 What’s your favorite lunch box hacks?
 Let me know in the comments!